GaganBehrh/Travelling-Blog/README.md

 ### Log Out of Account
 Users can easily log out of their account with the click of a button.
+### CRUD functionality
 ![CRUD functionality](static/media/CRUD.PNG)
 ### [CRUD]Read functionality
-Travelling Posts can be viewed by going on the Manage Posts button on the navigation bar and clicking on View button on the individul post
+Travelling Posts can be viewed by going on the Manage Posts button on the navigation bar and clicking on View button on the individual post

 ### Add a post
 [CRUD] Create or 'add' a new travelling experience by clicking on the Add New button.